-- 9. In addition to issuing electronic money, electronic money institutions shall be entitled to engage in any of the following activities: - (a) the provision of payment services listed in Section 2 List of Activities of the Second Schedule to the Act; - (b) the granting of credit related to payment services referred to items (d), (e) and (g) of Section 2 List of Activities of the Second Schedule to the Act, only if the requirements listed therein are met; - (c) the provision of operational services and closely related ancillary services in respect of the issuing of electronic money or to the provision of payment services referred to in point (a) above; - (d) the operation of payment systems as defined in the Second Schedule to the - (e) business activities other than the issuance of electronic money, having regard to the applicable law regulating such activities. - 10.
-Credit referred to in point (b) of paragraph 9 above shall not be granted from funds received in exchange of electronic money and held in accordance with the safeguarding requirements as per paragraphs 40 to 43 of this Rule and the applicable provisions of FIR/01. - 11.
-Without prejudice to Article 5(6) of the Act, electronic money institutions that are proposing to undertake the additional activities listed in paragraph 9 above shall seek the authority's prior written authorisation in line with the provisions of paragraphs 15 and 15A of FIR/01.
+9. In addition to issuing electronic money, electronic money institutions shall be entitled to engage in any of the following activities:

+- (a) the provision of payment services listed in paragraph 2 List of Activities of the Second Schedule to the Act; - (b) the granting of credit related to payment services referred to items (d) and(e) of paragraph 2 List of Activities of the Second Schedule to the Act, only if the requirements listed therein are met; - (c) the provision of operational services and closely related ancillary services in respect of the issuing of electronic money or to the provision of payment services referred to in point (a) above; - (d) the operation of payment systems as defined in Article 2 of the Act; - (e) business activities other than the issuance of electronic money, having regard to the applicable law regulating such activities.

+10. Credit referred to in point (b) of paragraph 9 above shall not be granted from funds received in exchange of electronic money and held in accordance with the safeguarding requirements as per paragraphs 32 to 34 of this Rule and the applicable provisions of FIR/01.

+11. Without prejudice to Article 5(6) of the Act, electronic money institutions that are proposing to undertake the additional activities listed in paragraph 9 above shall seek the Authority's prior written authorisation in line with the provisions of paragraphs 15 and 15A of FIR/01.